joeyklee/friendly-markdown-intro/README.md

 ## Authors:

-## Acnowledgements:
+## Acknowledgements:

-We wuld like to thank:
+We would like to thank:
-* the mozila sicence lab
+* the Mozilla Science Lab
 * ...